-The Company entered into junior credit protection deeds with its securitisation vehicles Motor 2018-1 Securities Designated Activity Company ("DAC") on 12th December 2019, Motor Securities 2020-1 DAC on 29th November 2021 and Motor Securities 2022-1 DAC on 7th December 2022.
+The Company entered into junior credit protection deeds with its securitisation vehicles Motor 2018-1 Securities Designated Activity Company ("DAC") on 12th December 2019, Motor Securities 2020-1 DAC on 29th November 2021 and Motor Securities 2022-1 DAC on 7th December 2022 and Motor Securities 2023-1 DAC on 23rd November 2023.
 These instruments meet the definition of financial guarantee contracts.